kyleoneill/EducationalMarkdowns/README.md

-# Example

-This repository contains markdown files used to teach programming topics.
+This repository contains markdown files used to teach about various topics, hosted here because GitHub has a nice markdown renderer.

-`git.md` teaches Git and `intro-to-javascript` is a basic introduction to the JavaScript programming language.